Para biathlon

-Para biathlon is a winter sport that combines target shooting and cross-country skiing.
+Para biathlon is a winter sport that combines target shooting and cross-country skiing.The sport is an adaptation of biathlon for athletes with a disability.
+Para biathlon is one of two Nordic skiing disciplines in the Paralympic Winter Games, the other being Para cross-country skiing.
+It has been a Paralympic Sport since 1988 and since 2024, the sport is governed by the International Biathlon Union (IBU).

 It is a race with contestants alternating between skiing through a cross-country trail and shooting at targets; missed shots result in a penalty of either extra time or extra distance.
-Para biathlon includes standing events, sitting events (for wheelchair users), and events for athletes with visual impairments, and has been a Paralympic sport since 1988.

-An adaptation of biathlon for athletes with a disability, Para biathlon is one of two Nordic skiing disciplines in the Paralympic Winter Games, the other being Para cross-country skiing.
-Since 2024, the sport is governed by the International Biathlon Union (IBU).

 Classification

-As of 1 July 2024, athletes in specific sport classes are eligible to compete in Para biathlon events as follows:
+Para biathlon has three classes – vision impairments, standing and sitting, across four events – sprint, middle distance, pursuit and individual competitions.As of 1 July 2024, athletes in specific sport classes are eligible to compete in Para biathlon events as follows: